DovieW/tambourine-tower/README.md

 - **Sound Feedback** - Audio cues for recording start/stop
 - **Auto-Mute Audio** - Automatically mute system audio while dictating (Windows/macOS)
 - **In-App Provider Selection** - Switch STT and LLM providers without restarting

+## Planned Features

+- **Context-Aware Formatting** - Automatically detect which application is focused and tailor formatting accordingly.
+Email clients get proper salutations and sign-offs, messaging apps get casual formatting, code editors get syntax-aware output with proper casing and punctuation.
+- **Voice-Driven Text Modification** - Highlight existing text and describe how to modify it.
+Select a paragraph and say "make this more formal" or "fix the grammar" to transform text in place.
+- **Voice Shortcuts** - Create custom triggers that expand to full formatted text.
+Say "insert meeting link" to paste your scheduling URL, or "sign off" for your email signature.
+- **Auto-Learning Dictionary** - Automatically learn new words, names, and terminology from your usage patterns rather than requiring manual dictionary entries.
+- **Observability and Evaluation** - Integrate tooling from Pipecat and other voice agent frameworks to track transcription quality, latency metrics, and formatting accuracy.
+Use insights to continuously optimize your personal dictation workflow.
+- **Hosted Service** - Optional cloud-hosted backend so you can use Tambourine without running the Python server locally.

 ## Architecture